 Am I a candidate for septoplasty?

-Ideal candidates for septoplasty are those that having difficulty with sleep apnea or other issues associated with having a deviated septum.
+Ideal candidates for septoplasty in Bellevue are those that having difficulty with sleep apnea or other issues associated with having a deviated septum.
 Candidates are:

 - Experiencing the symptoms of a deviated septum